 World cardinals back pope after anonymous attacks by conservatives

-FILE PHOTO: A worker covers with a banner reading 'illegal poster' a poster depicting Pope Francis and accusing him of attacking conservative Catholics, in Rome, Italy, February 5, 2017.
+Senior Roman Catholic cardinals from the around the world defended Pope Francis on Monday against a spate of recent attacks from conservatives challenging his authority.
 Pope Francis presides at a meeting of a permanent advisory group composed of nine high-ranking cardinals at the Vatican February 13, 2017.

 Discussions